atomjump/loop-server/plugins/README.md

 Optional Parameters
 ($platform:'linux'/'windows' default:'linux')

 Run a unix shell command in a parallel process.
 This allows e.g. a process to run in the background and after a period of time do some action.
+Also see complete_parallel_calls().

+**complete_parallel_calls()**

+No parameters.

+Server: >= 0.9.0

+This should be called at the end of your script to complete all of the parallel_system_call() commands, if your script is a standalone script (i.e. not called via a hook).
+It will hard exit the script after completion.